 15 Reasons Not to Have a Pet Cat

-1. Felines are aloof.
 Yes, they can sometimes be affectionate, but it's always on their own terms and they mainly see you as a servant.
-(A dog, on the other hand, is almost always pleased to see you, and even looks up to you).
+(A dog, on the other hand, is almost always pleased to see you, and even looks up to you.)

-2. Cat poop and pee is disgusting and they do it in your home.
+Cat poop and pee are disgusting.
+Even grosser is to have it done inside your home.
 Changing the litter box is one of most stomach-turning chores ever.

-3. Fleas and ticks.
-Cats pick them up all the time.
 All they need is contact with another animal.
-Getting rid of the fleas/ticks can be time-consuming and expensive.
+Getting rid of the fleas can be time-consuming and expensive.
 It's not just the feline that you have to treat, your house and all its contents can harbor flea eggs after an infection.

-4, Cats will claw up your furniture.
-Your expensive couch is just a scratching post to them and it will end up shredded.
+Cats will shred your furniture.
+Your expensive couch is just a scratching post to them and it will end up in tatters.

 Owners of dogs will have noticed that, if you provide them with food and water and shelter and affection, they will think you are god.
 Whereas owners of cats are compelled to realize that, if you provide them with food and water and shelter and affection, they draw the conclusion that they are gods.— Christopher Hitchens

-8. They are natural born killers.
+Cats are natural-born killers.
 They are programmed by nature to hunt, even if they have a full belly and aren't hungry.
 Populations of birds, small mammals, and other local wildlife can be decimated by the presence of cats.

-9. They are self willed and impossible to train.
-Unlike a dog, felines will not obey orders, or even bother to acknowledge them most of the time.
+Cats are self-willed and sometimes impossible to train.
+Unlike a dog, felines will not obey orders or even bother to acknowledge them most of the time.

-10. Vomit.
 Cats vomit regularly.
-Sometimes it is caused by hairballs.
-Sometimes the cause is an illness.
-Sometimes you simply just don't know.
-It doesn't matter, whatever the cause, you still have to clean up the vomit.
+Sometimes it is caused by hairballs, sometimes illness, and sometimes you simply just don't know.
+It doesn't matter—whatever the cause, you still have to clean up the vomit.

-11. Cats sleep most of the day, but hate the idea of their owner getting any rest at night.
-They will walk all over you in bed, knead your chest, purr in your face, tickle your nose with their whiskers and tail - anything to prevent you from getting a good night's kip.
+Cats sleep most of the day, but hate the idea of their owner getting any rest.
+They will walk all over you in bed, knead your chest, purr in your face, tickle your nose with their whiskers and tail - usually they want feeding or attention - but it's still annoying.